hu-macsy/simexpal/docs/quick_start.rst

 --------------------

-To make sure that experiments always run using the same program binaries, simexpal can manage internal projects as well as external git repositories, automatizing the build process.
+To make sure that experiments always run using the same program binaries, simexpal can manage internal projects as well as external Git repositories, automatizing the build process.

 Automated builds are controlled by the ``builds`` and ``revisions`` stanzas